-So-called passive-replication strategy uses one active replica (the leader) and a set of passive ones.
+The passive-replication strategy uses a single active replica (the leader) and a set of passive ones.
 When the active replica (leader) raises a business exception, it is immediately propagated to the client agent.
 The leader is considered to be in a coherent state as a business exception is part of the behavior designed by the programmer of the agent.
 Moreover, this exception should be raised by any replica executing the same request message.
-It is useless to discard the current leader and to activate another replica to retry and execute the request.
+It is then useless to discard the current leader and to activate another replica to retry and execute the request.

-When the active replica (leader) raises a system exception, it is handled as a failure of the leader.
+When the active replica raises a system exception, it is handled as a failure of the leader.
 The leader, which is left in an undefined, potentially inconsistent and harmful state, is destroyed.
-One of the passive replicas is activated and it is asked to to retry the interpretation of the requested message.
+One of the passive replicas is activated (it becomes the new leader) and is asked to retry the interpretation of the requested message.
 If this new leader raises a system exception too, another passive replica is used until their number runs out.
-If the last replica fails, the exception (or a m is finally signaled to the client agent to warn about the service failure.
+If the last replica fails, the exception is finally signaled to the client agent.